ThePrimeagen/tower-of-vibes-lore/README.md

 10. Thermitium explosion: Found in the chapter of fire in the scrolls.
 Once a card that has this inscription and is enchanted into a card.
 And then inscribed into a vimomium tower.
 The tower will send bombs that detonate on impact.
 If a thermitium explosion lands on an enemy with the Stones Blasts stone affliction.
 The stone will start an incendiary reaction, cashing a short burn over time on the enemy.

 11. Based punch: The inscription for this can be found in chapter: "How to become an alpha" in the Luanara scrolls.
 Once a card with this inscription is inscribed unto a tower.
 The tower will throw a white glowing fist upon any enemies it sees.
 Since the tower is now based.
 Any enemies that has been hit by a divine strikes tower and also hit by a based punch will get lightning punch.
 This results in a big increase in damage upon hit.

+12. Charisma maximiers: Also found in the "How to become alpha chapter" of the Luanara scrolls.
+Once the inscription from the scroll is placed on a card.
+It enables you to inscript a tower with the power of "Rizz".
+A Charisma maximier tower will increase the rizz of the towers nearest to it, allowing the buffed towers to shoot projectiles at a greater speed.

 ### Scrolls of Enhancement 🧪